deckhouse/virtualization/docs/USER_GUIDE.md

               sudo: ALL=(ALL) NOPASSWD:ALL
               ssh_authorized_keys:
                 - ssh-ed25519 AAAAC3Nz... user@example
-  # Per-replica disks, in device order — the first (root) is the boot disk.
+  # Per-replica disks, in device order; the first (root) is the boot disk.
   virtualDiskTemplates:
     # Writable root disk: one per replica, cloned from an image, removed with the replica.
     - name: root